Skip to main content

 1939 — Oregon Mutual agents begin selling annuities.

-1946 — Oregon Mutual changes its name to Standard Insurance Company to facilitate growth in the Western States.
+1946 — Oregon Mutual changes its name to Standard Insurance Company to facilitate growth in the western states.

 1951 — Standard Insurance Company sells its first group policy to the Oregon State Police and Penitentiary Guards.
 That policy is still in force today.